Rebbie Jackson: Centipede

-Following years of preparation, Jackson's debut album, Centipede, was released in October 1984 by Columbia Records, which had signed her as a solo artist two years previously.
+After years of preparation, Jackson's debut album, Centipede, was released in October 1984 by Columbia Records, which had signed her as a solo artist in 1982.
 The album was only released once Jackson had ensured that family life was secure, and that she had spent time with her children during their younger years.
-Centipede reached number 13 on Billboard's Top R&B/Hip-Hop Albums chart and number 63 on its Top 200.
-The recording of the album had been a family affair; it involved several contributions from her relatives.
-Her husband Nathaniel Brown (1949–2013) co-wrote the song "Come Alive Saturday Night" with two of his wife's brothers, Randy and Tito.
-The latter Jackson also penned "Hey Boy" with his wife Dee Dee.
+Centipede reached No. 13 on Billboard's Top R&B/Hip-Hop Albums chart and No. 63 on its Top 200 chart.
+The recording of the album was a family affair.
+It involved several contributions from her relatives.
+Her husband Nathaniel Brown (1949–2013) co-wrote the song "Come Alive Saturday Night" with two of her brothers, Randy and Tito.
+Tito Jackson also penned "Hey Boy" with his wife Dee Dee.
 The most successful song from the album was the million-selling title track, "Centipede".
-Written, arranged, and produced by Michael, the song also featured Jackson's famous brother and The Weather Girls on backing vocals.
-It reached number 4 on the Black Singles Chart and was subsequently certified gold by the Recording Industry Association of America.
-"Centipede" marked Michael's first effort at writing and producing since the release of his successful Thriller (1982).
+Written, arranged, and produced by Michael Jackson, the song also featured Michael and The Weather Girls on backing vocals.
+It reached No. 4 on the Black Singles Chart and was subsequently certified gold by the Recording Industry Association of America.
+"Centipede" marked Michael's first work writing and producing since the release of his successful Thriller album (1982).

-Other tracks from Rebbie's album included cover versions of songs by Prince ("I Feel for You") and Smokey Robinson and the Miracles ("A Fork in the Road").
+Other tracks from Jackson's album included cover versions of songs by Prince ("I Feel for You") and Smokey Robinson and the Miracles ("A Fork in the Road").
 The album received mixed reviews from journalists and music critics.
 According to Jet magazine, Centipede marked Jackson's emergence as a "legitimate recording artist" and "cleared the major hurdle of demonstrating that she [was] talented and marketable."
 With the album, Jackson became the last of her siblings to embark on a recording career and the last in line to release hit material.

-Rebbie later revealed that several discussions occurred at the time of the release of Centipede over whether she should use the Jackson surname professionally or not.
-To begin with, Rebbie did not want to use her maiden surname, but later reasoned that it was silly to deny her heritage.
-Jackson stated that she did, however, compromise with the use of her family name on the Centipede album cover, explaining, "Rebbie is large and Jackson is small."
-She further stated that the success of siblings Michael and Janet had not been a hindrance to her, but served as an enhancement to her career.
-Rebbie added that she did not have to worry about "name recognition."
+Jackson later revealed that several discussions occurred at the time of the release of Centipede over whether she should use the Jackson surname professionally or not.
+Jackson did not want to use her maiden surname, but later reasoned that it was silly to deny her heritage.
+She said that she compromised in using her family name on the Centipede album cover, "Rebbie is large and Jackson is small."
+She further said that the success of siblings Michael and Janet had not been a hindrance to her, but served as an enhancement to her career.
+Jackson added that she did not have to worry about "name recognition."